If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 None of the levels have any layout data, instead appearing as a mess of random tiles.
 They all play track 0, the track used for Plok's House and Venge Thicket.

-According to a comment by Ste Pickford on the Pickford Bros.' site, it's likely that no work was done on these levels, other than deciding on their names, before they were scrapped.
+According to a comment by Ste Pickford on the Pickford Bros.' site (which is currently inaccessible due to a still-ongoing site revamp), it's likely that no work was done on these levels, other than deciding on their names, before they were scrapped.

 Brendammi Bog